 -Collecting and sorting scrap metal, and sending it for re-use.
 This is can actually be a source of some income.

 -Using a combination of grid-tied solar and stand alone wind/solar for my workshop lighting and power.
-Large power tools like lathes, welders and grinders are notoriously power hungry, and can over strain most small power inverters and off grid supplies, so I use our grid tied PV system during daylight hours, preferably in strong sunlight.
+Large power tools like lathes, welders and grinders are notoriously power hungry, and can strain most power inverters and off grid supplies, so I use our grid tied PV system during daylight hours, preferably in strong sunlight.
 This means I rarely draw power from the grid, but if I do we are supplied by Good Energy.

 -Minimising car journeys associated with my work - this is the BIG difficult one!
 I'm in a (very hilly) rural area, public transport is infrequent, and taking rusty old tools, steel stock, timber, handles etc. on a bus or a cycle is not practical.
 I try to plan ahead and combine a lot of errands in one journey.
 At least my journey to the workshop is only a 15 second walk.
 Travelling to shows is an inevitable heavy use of fuel.
 I might take the best part of a metric ton of equipment and stock to a show; tools and the stall are very heavy.
 All I can do is minimise journeys by camping at multi day shows, and to try and drive in an economical way, anticipating traffic flow, travelling outside peak times, maintaining the vehicle well, and using a light right foot.
-I have a diesel pickup and trailer that manages about 30 mpg regardless of load carried - I understand this is relatively good for a vehicle of this kind.
+I have a diesel pickup (and a trailer) that manages about 30 mpg seemingly regardless of load carried - I understand this is relatively good for a vehicle of this kind.
 Unfortunately electric vehicles able to carry the weight and bulk I need, in the terrain I travel through, and able to reach the places I need to go, seem beyond the current technology, and would probably be well beyond my budget.
-Hydrogen power one day, with a home solar electrolysis plant?!
+Hydrogen power one day, with a home solar electrolysis plant?

 -Keeping non-recyclable (land fill) workshop waste to a minimum.
 I've produced about enough waste to fill an oil drum in the last 3 years.
 This is mainly abrasives and PPE (gloves, masks etc) which seem unavoidable, unfortunately.
 I would note that good quality abrasives last much better, and so reduce waste at the same time as doing a better job.

-...Hmm.
-Mid August 2022 - did I speak too soon?
-VERY dry, and the hedge is really suffering, despite having been planted more than 18 months ago.
-Time will tell.
+Mid August 2022 - Did I speak too soon?
+VERY dry, and the hedge is really suffering, despite having been planted more

-© Ian Swain 2019
+© Ian Swain 2024